kevinmcalear/hater_news/README.md

 ####Prepare the app
-In this step, you will prepare a simple application that can be deployed.

-Execute the following commands to clone the sample application:
+Execute the following commands to clone this repo:

 	$ git clone git@github.com:kevinmcalear/hater_news.git
 	$ cd hater_news

-You now have a functioning git repository that contains a simple application as well as a requirements.txt file, which is used by Python’s dependency manager, Pip.
+You now have a functioning git repository that contains the app as well as a [requirements.txt](https://github.com/kevinmcalear/hater_news/blob/master/requirements.txt) and a [Procfile](https://github.com/kevinmcalear/hater_news/blob/master/Procfile), which are required to run our Heroku app.

+####Running the app locally

-####Deploy the app
+You can run the app locally one of two ways:

+By using foreman:

+	$ foreman start

+Or by running the app.py file with python:

+	$ python app.py

+[foreman](https://github.com/ddollar/foreman) gives you a decent preview of how the app will run when on Heroku.
+I have printed out several things to the console for debugging and exploration which will show up if you run the app with the `python app.py` command.

-In this step you will deploy the app to Heroku.
+####Deploy the app to Heroku

-Create an app on Heroku, which prepares Heroku to receive your source code. **note, we need to use [this buildpack](https://github.com/thenovices/heroku-buildpack-scipy) to get everything to work for sklearn and scipy specifically.*
+Create an app on Heroku, which prepares Heroku to receive your source code. * **Note:** we need to use [this buildpack](https://github.com/thenovices/heroku-buildpack-scipy) to get everything to work for sklearn and scipy.

 For a new app: